andrewlalis/ArchitecturalKnowledgeResearch/ak-tagger/README.md

 - `tag <thread> <tag>` Add a tag to a thread.
 - `untag <thread> <tag>` Remove a tag from a thread.
 - `export <thread>` Export a thread to a text file for easy viewing.
+- `export-untagged` Exports all threads which do not yet have any tags.
+Useful when you just want to tag lots of things.
 - `clean` Removes all exported text files.
+- `clean-tagged` Removes all thread text files for threads which have tags.
+Useful for clearing out exported threads after you've tagged them.
+- `save` Saves all changes.
 - `exit` Exit the interactive interface, and save all changes.

 > Where a `<thread>` argument is required, provide the "search index" of the thread; that is, if the data set contains 5 threads, the first one has a search index of 1, the second has 2, then 3, and so on.

+## Inspecting the Data
+To gather aggregate information about a categorized data set, use the `inspect <file>` subcommand.